Fra3z49/Login-Logout-Website/README.md

 # User_Managment

 This project was just a way for me to learn basic login, register, and logout functionalities.
-I included cookis into the mix.
+I included cookies into the mix.

 I utilized MySQl and mysqli db connections.